Aceinna/docs_openrtk/tutorial/CAN/CAN_J1939_GetCommandMessages.rst

 .. note::

-    *   Provided PS values for all but the *Get Software Version* and *Get ECU ID* can be changed by the "Set Bank of PS Numbers for Bank0/Bank1" commands.
-The given values are the pre-defined values.
+    *   Provided PS values for all but the *Get Software Version* and *Get ECU ID* can be changed by the "Set Bank of PS Numbers for Bank1" command.
+The given values are the default values.
-    *   Responses have the same PF+PS values as the request
+    *   In responses values of PF and PS field in extended headers have the same PF+PS values as requested.

 Responses to Get Requests
 --------------------------
 The following table describe the payloads for responses to Get Requests

-.. table::    *Software Version Response*
+.. table::    *Software Version Response Payload*
     :align: left

     +-----------+-----------------------+